 How does Zcash compare to other cryptocurrencies with anonymizing properties?

-All anonymity is not created equal: you're better off if we can only figure out that one out of 6 billion people bought a Nickelback album, then if we know it was either you or one guy in Tristan da Cunha.
-The size of your anonymity set matters and the mixing strategies which other cryptocurrencies use for anonymity provides a rather small one in comparison to Zcash.
-This is not to say these other methods are worthless, there are tradeoffs between the two, but Zcash has a distinct advantage in terms of anonymity and we think it matters.
+That said, in situations where anonymity can defend against targeted attacks on private data, you're better off being one of 2 million people who could have made a payment for a private medical procedure in San Francisco versus being one of 3 people, two of which live on the other side of the world.
+The size of this set matters, and the mixing strategies that other cryptocurrencies use for anonymity provide a rather small one in comparison to Zcash.
+This is not to say these other methods are worthless, there are tradeoffs between the two, but Zcash has a distinct advantage in terms of transaction privacy and as a result, anonymity.

 What are SNARK public parameters?
-How is Zcash generating its SNARK parameters securely?
+How did the Zcash Ceremony generate the SNARK parameters securely?

 A set of public parameters are required for generating the proofs required to validated private transactions.
 The process of generating these public parameters (commonly referred to as “paramgen”) also produces a by-product (which we have nicknamed the “toxic waste”) that could be used to subvert the block chain by creating fake coins that are indistinguishable from real ones (the relationship between the public parameters and this toxic waste is similar to that between a public key and a private key).
 It is therefore important that this toxic waste be securely destroyed.

-We have designed a process whereby the job of generating the public parameters is split between a number of people, each of whom generate a piece of the parameters.
-These pieces can then be brought together and combined to create the public parameters.
-As long as one of the people involved in generating the parameters destroys their portion of the “toxic waste”, there is no way to subvert the parameters.
+We designed a process whereby the job of generating the public parameters was split between a number of people, each of whom generated a piece of the parameters during what we refer to as the Zcash Ceremony.
+These pieces were then brought together and combined to create the public parameters.
+As long as one of the people involved in generating the parameters destroyed their portion of the “toxic waste”, there is no way to subvert the parameters.